 Too much personal information online

-In order to create an account for any social network, such Facebook, Snapchat or Instagram which have already become huge online platforms for online communication, people have to share some personal data.
+To create an account for any social network, such as Facebook, Snapchat or Instagram platforms for online communication, people have to share some personal data.
 But is Snapchat safe for kids?
 Children sometimes leave too much information about themselves, which can be misused by suspicious characters surfing on the net in search of victims.

 Viruses and malware

-The network teems with cyber viruses, ransomware and other malicious programs.
+The network teems with cyber viruses, ransomware, and other malicious programs.
 Of course, children are not advanced computer users and can’t identify them.
 Still, you may warn them against the outcomes of such virtual threats.
 You could tell them how much they would have to pay to repair the computer infected with malware.
 Explain to them how it is vital to avoid visiting suspicious and unknown sites.

-Teenagers spend more and more time online for different reasons: entertainment, gaming, self-educating and others.
+Teenagers spend more and more time online.
+The reasons are quite various: entertainment, gaming, self-education, and others.
 We often hear of parents complaining about their children surfing too much on the Internet.
 If you don’t want your child to suffer from so-called Internet addiction, try to involve them in various activities which do not require computer usage.

 Unexpected bills for app stores or gaming